 All of the members of the Board of Directors are elected annually to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified.
 Pursuant to the By Laws, the Board of Directors may increase or decrease the number of directors from time to time, but not to fewer than three.
-The Board of Directors has determined that, until further action by the Board, the number of directors of the Company, from and after the time of the 2013 Annual Meeting of Stockholders, shall be eight.
-Accordingly, the number of directors to be elected at the 2013 Annual Meeting of Stockholders, shall be eight accordingly, the number of directors to be elected at the 2013 Annual Meeting of Stockholders is eight.
+The Board of Directors has determined that, until further action by the Board, the number of directors of the Company, from and after the time of the 2014 Annual Meeting of Stockholders, shall be eight.
+Accordingly, the number of directors to be elected at the 2014 Annual Meeting of Stockholders is eight.
 The Board of Directors has nominated for election the eight persons listed below.
-All of the nominees, except for Ms. Plourde, are currently serving as directors.
+All of the nominees are currently serving as directors.
 Unless otherwise specified on the proxy, the shares represented by a proxy in the accompanying form will be voted for the election of the eight persons listed below.
 If, at the time of the meeting, any nominee is unable, or for good cause unwilling, to serve, which event is not anticipated, the shares will be voted for a substitute nominee proposed by the Board of Directors, unless the Board reduces the number of directors.
 The biographical sketches below highlight some of the specific experience, qualifications, attributes or skills that contributed to the nominee's selection by the Board.

 JOSEPH G. MORONE joined the Company as President on August 1, 2005.
-He has been a Director of the Company since 1996.
-He has served as President and Chief Executive Officer since January 1, 2006.
+He has been a Director of the Company since 1996 and has served as President and Chief Executive Officer since 2006.
 From 1997 to July 2005, Dr. Morone served as President of Bentley University.
-Prior to joining Bentley, Dr. Morone served as Dean of the Lally School of Management and Technology at Rensselaer Polytechnic Institute and held the Andersen Consulting Professorship of Management.
-He serves as the Presiding Director of Transworld Entertainment Corporation, and serves on the Board of Trustees of Frisbie Memorial Hospital in Rochester, New Hampshire.
-In addition to the extensive knowledge of the Company and its operations gained as Chief Executive Officer, Dr. Morone's other contributions to the Board include experience leading other complex organizations, and his understanding of technology strategy and other issues confronting business organizations generally.
-Age 59.
+Prior to joining Bentley, Dr. Morone served as Dean of the Lally School of Management and Technology at Rensselaer Polytechnic Institute, where he held the Andersen Consulting Professorship of Management.
+He serves as the Presiding Director of Transworld Entertainment Corporation, and serves on the Board of Trustees of the University System of New Hampshire.
+In addition to extensive knowledge of the Company and its operations gained as Chief Executive Officer, Dr. Morone's other contributions to the Board include experience leading other complex organizations, and his understanding of technology strategy and other issues confronting business organizations.
+Age 60.

 CHRISTINE L. STANDISH has been a Director of the Company since 1997.
 From 1989 to 1991, she served the Company as a Corporate Marketing Associate, and was previously employed as a Graphic Designer for Skidmore, Owings & Merrill.
-She is a Director and the Chairman of the J. S. Standish Company.
-She is a member of the Board of Trustees of the Albany Academies, the Community Foundation for the Greater Capital Region, Siena College, and the Albany Symphony Orchestra.
+She is Chairman and CEO of J. S. Standish Company.
+She is a member of the Board of Trustees of the Albany Medical Center, Siena College, The Community Foundation for the Greater Capital Region and the Albany Symphony Orchestra.
 She is the sister of John C. Standish and the daughter of J. Spencer Standish.
 J. Spencer Standish and related persons hold in the aggregate shares entitling them to cast a majority of the combined votes entitled to be cast by all stockholders of the Company.
-As the Board seeks to safeguard and promote the interests of the Company's stockholders, oversee Company management, and otherwise discharge its fiduciary obligations, Ms. Standish is able to provide a direct perspective as the representative of the Company's largest stockholder group.
-Age 47.
+As the Board seeks to safeguard and promote the interests of the Company's stockholders, oversee Company management, and otherwise discharge its fiduciary obligations, Ms. Standish is able to provide a direct perspective as the representative of one of the Company's largest stockholder groups.
+Age 48.